Trips to Tanzania

 July is the start of the peak season for travelling to Tanzania.
 The migration is heading towards Kenya, and elephants are gathering at Tarangire National Park.

-July is also a good time to visit Zanzibar, as it is a bit cooler than the December to March period, but still dry.
+July is also a great time to visit Zanzibar, as it is a bit cooler than the December to March period, but still dry.

 Nights, evenings, and mornings can also be cooler on the mainland, so some warmer clothes should be taken for early morning safari drives and sundowners in the bush.